Charlotteis/flasky/PROCESS.md

 - pip install flask-wtf
 - add really basic secret key to enable CSRF protection for flask-wtf to work
 - import flask-wtf form and wtform fields and validators into app
+- create a basic form and include it in index.html